bonitasoft/bonita-doc/md/connectivity-overview.md

 1. Select the pool or task.
 2. Go to the **Details** panel, **Execution** tab.
-3. Go to the **Connectors in** panel or the **Connectors out** panel, depending on whether you want to add a connector at the start or the end of the pool or task.
+3. Go to the **Connectors in** or **Connectors out** panel, depending on whether you want to add a connector at the start or the end of the pool or task.
 4. Click **_Add_**.
 5. Choose the category.
 6. Choose the connector from the list.